mbeveridge/ALG0119/README.md

 ## Syllabus
 ### Module 1: Algorithmic News Media
-This module provides a broad overview of how algorithmic approaches are being used throughout journalism, including in areas like content production and computational story discovery.
+A broad overview of how algorithmic approaches are being used throughout journalism, including in areas like content production and computational story discovery.

 We’ll talk about which **tasks algorithms are good at** [*Calculate; Prioritize; Classify; Associate; Filter*], which **tasks people are still better at** [*Complex communication; Expert Thinking; Dynamic*], and about how to blend algorithms and people together in productive workflows.
 We’ll also talk about what it means to develop computational thinking skills and how to apply them in news production.
 This module will cover: